shoaibakthar18nov/ineuron-industry-assignement/README.md

 ## this is the amazing git tutorials by krish
 ## we will learn git and github
-these changes are by developer2
+these changes are made by developer2